fasiha/fasiha.github.io/index.md

 Pandoc is good.
 [Modest](https://markdowncss.github.io/modest/) CSS is great.
 [SVG-Edit](https://github.com/SVG-Edit/svgedit) is amazing.
 We also use Klipse for interactive code execution, highlight.js for syntax highlighting, JSDOM for server-side rendering as much as we can, and MathJax and mathjax-node-page for equations.

 (Image credits: banner—self, at Glen Helen Nature Preserve, Yellow Springs, Ohio, USA.
-All rights reserved.)
+I reserve all rights on this banner image.)